 In the early-mid 2000s, the program was under extreme pressure to deliver the data, become more flexible, drive down cost, reduce cycle time, and improve services.
 Communities demanded they introduce the right-level of innovation and organization approaches.
 Workforce Models dramatically changed due to technology in data acquisition and new product requirements.
 With lots of staffing, innovation, management and leadership gaps, NGP needed help in a post A-76/MEO collapsed environment to execute the re-development of The National Map, including hydrography, imagery, elevation, land cover, US Topo, and Common Vector Features.

 NGP requested Xentity services during a 5-year phase to help through the transition of the 130-year old mapping program.
 Xentity played a key design, architect, analysis, and communication role in advancing.
 As a trusted partner of the USGS, Xentity provided support for the National Geospatial Program (NGP) across Project / Change Management, Financial Management, Investment Planning / Management, Enterprise Architecture, Solution Architecture.

-- Strategy – Design advisory, support, and migration to the target business model and defining metrics and implementing tracking tools to evaluate performance of strategy, operations, quality, and workforce.
+- Strategy – Design advisory, support, and migration to the target business model and defining metrics.
+Also, implementing tracking tools to evaluate performance of strategy, operations, quality, and workforce.

 - Design – Conducted architecture assessment and recommendations collaboratively with NGP Management and Operations staff developing a five-year roadmap and governance implementation for National Geospatial Program (NGP).

-- Communications – Performed strategic communications through Creating documentation for and presenting alongside client stakeholders at agency events / meetings, supported video production to articulate mission and direction of USGS National Geospatial Program Product lines.
+- Communications – Performed strategic communications through Creating documentation for and presenting alongside client stakeholders at agency events / meetings.
+Xentity also supported video production to articulate mission and direction of USGS National Geospatial Program Product lines.

 - Strategy & Design – Established a Budget Formulation model that aligned products and services, tied in activity-based costing, and established requirement management.